WebLLM API Reference¶

 - Fields:

-appConfig: Configure the app, including the list of models and whether to use IndexedDB cache.initProgressCallback: A callback for showing the progress of loading the model.logitProcessorRegistry: A register for stateful logit processors, seewebllm.LogitProcessor.
+appConfig: Configure the app, including the list of models and whether to use IndexedDB cache.initProgressCallback: A callback for showing model loading progress.logitProcessorRegistry: A registry for stateful logit processors (seewebllm.LogitProcessor).

 - Usage: